Balfour Reparations (2025-2045)

 PR: Joy Parkinson

-Supported by: Creative Scotland, The Institute for Advanced Studies in the Humanities (IASH), Common Ground Festival and Culture &.
+Funded by: Creative Scotland, The Institute for Advanced Studies in the Humanities (IASH), Common Ground Festival and Culture &.

 Special thanks to: Adam Perugini Saleh, Ben Fletcher-Watson, Emil Perugini Saleh, Emily Nicholl, Hannah Draper, Joy Parkinson, Lauren Galligan, Lesley McAra, Mira Knoche, Pauline Clark, Qais Saleh, Sawsan Shunnar, Sophia Lycouris and Stitches